FouadBitar/building-portal/README.md

 - Form that allows the admin to type in the email

 ### Book an elevator

+### Administration Features
+- Allow the administration to send out one specific email to a certain resident
+- Update a user's information, so their apartment number

+### Authentication without Oauth
+- Allow the administration to also then have the ability to register a user as a resident and send them their preliminary password
+- the user should then have the ability to access the website and change the password
+- the google oauth is going to be kept there for looks or removed

 ### Package Notification
 - send an email whenever a resident recieves a package